Andrew Lombardo selected as 14th Command Sergeant Major of the Army Reserve

 |0

-This work, Andrew Lombardo selected as 14th Command Sergeant Major of the Army Reserve [Image 2 of 2], by MSG Michel Sauret, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Andrew Lombardo selected as 14th Command Sergeant Major of the Army Reserve, by MSG Michel Sauret, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Andrew Lombardo selected as 14th Command Sergeant Major of the Army Reserve

 LEAVE A COMMENT